 Tips for Preventing Student Burnout

-Getting stressed while attending college is a normal phenomenon, and because it seems normal, sometimes people fail to recognize the signs and symptoms of a completely different condition – burnout.
-While it’s often ignored or downplayed as normal college stress, burnout is much more serious than just day-to-day stress.
+Getting stressed while attending college is a normal phenomenon, and because it seems normal, sometimes people fail to recognize the signs and symptoms of burnout.
+While it’s often ignored or downplayed as everyday college stress, student burnout is more severe than day-to-day stress.

-If you feel you or someone you know could be suffering from burnout, read on for tips on what to do next.
-If you suffer from stress and are looking for ways to manage it to avoid ending up in burnout, read on for prevention tips.
-The first thing you should know is that it is more common than you think and will get better the sooner you address it.
-Read on to learn more about this silent condition.
+If you or someone you know could be suffering from student burnout, read on for tips on next steps.
+If you’re dealing with stress and are looking for ways to manage it to avoid burnout, read on for prevention tips.
+First, you should know that it is more common than you think and will get better the sooner you address it.

 What is Burnout?